Robot Operating System: Practical Guide for Migrating from ROS1 to ROS2

 Conclusion

 ROS2 brought several changes to the ROS ecosystem.
 This tutorial showed you how to migrate a robot description and RVIZ simulation from ROS1 to ROS2.
 The major change is to embrace Python: Launch files are imperative Python scripts instead of declarative XML files.
 This gives you much more control and scripting power to start and run nodes.
-In addition, you can also use Python as your packages’ build language: In a central setup.py
+In addition, you can also use Python as your packages’ build language: In a central setup.py, you configure which files are copied from your project to the installed version, manage dependencies, and add files that can be executed with the ros2 run command.

 The next article continues this ROS2 explanation by taking a closer look to implementing a XACRO-bases URDF representation of a robot that is compatible with both RVIZ and Gazebo simulation.